Effective Mass of the Fr\"ohlich Polaron and the Landau-Pekar-Spohn Conjecture: Introduction and main result

+See Sec. \ref{sec-duality}. \end{enumerate} In the above display, $\mathbf N(0,\sigma^2(\alpha)\mathbf I_{3\times 3})$ denotes the law of a three-dimensional Gaussian vector with mean zero and covariance matrix $\sigma^2(\alpha) \mathbf I_{3\times 3}$.
+We refer to \cite{BP21} for an extension of these results using the method from \cite{MV18a} to other polaron-type interactions, and to \cite{M17} for a different method for treating translation-invariant interactions that are either slowly decaying in time and bounded in space, or short-range in time and singular in space.

-(see also \cite{BP21} for an extension of these results to other polaron-type interactions).
-Note that the strict bound $\sigma^2(\alpha)< 1$ from \eqref{CLTvariance} for any coupling $\alpha>0$ reflects the attractive nature of the interaction defined in \eqref{def-polaronmeas}.
+Returning to \eqref{eq-CLT}-\eqref{CLTvariance}, we note that the strict bound $\sigma^2(\alpha)< 1$ in \eqref{CLTvariance} for any coupling $\alpha>0$ reflects the attractive nature of the interaction defined in \eqref{def-polaronmeas}.
 Assuming the validity of the above CLT \eqref{eq-CLT}, already in \cite{S87} Spohn proved a simple relation between the effective mass $m(\alpha)$ and the CLT variance $\sigma^2(\alpha)$:

 see also Dybalski-Spohn \cite{DS19} for a recent proof of the above relation using \eqref{eq-CLT}.
 In \cite{S87}, Spohn also conjectured that the the strong coupling behavior of the infinite-volume limit $\lim_{\alpha\to\infty}\lim_{T\to\infty} \, \widehat\P_{\alpha,T}=\lim_{\alpha\to\infty}\P_\alpha$, suitably rescaled, should converge to the so-called {\it Pekar process}, which is a diffusion process with generator